mike182uk/playlist-pipeline/README.md

 #### Obtaining your own access token

-You will have needed to given `playlist-pipeline` permission to access your account before you can obtain an access token manually.
+You will have needed to have given `playlist-pipeline` permission to access your account before you can obtain an access token manually.
 Once you have done this you can follow the guides here to retrieve an access token:

 https://developer.spotify.com/documentation/general/guides/authorization-guide/